Stand in line, women: no 'potty parity' in Hong Kong

-KUALA LUMPUR, Nov 28 (Thomson Reuters Foundation) - Hong Kong said on Thursday it had failed to meet its own pledge of “potty parity”, a policy aimed at ending an imbalance witnessed the world over: the long queue for the women’s loo.
+KUALA LUMPUR (Thomson Reuters Foundation) - Hong Kong said on Thursday it had failed to meet its own pledge of “potty parity”, a policy aimed at ending an imbalance witnessed the world over: the long queue for the women’s loo.

 Long lines routinely form outside female bathrooms while men nip in and out, igniting debates over gender equality, inclusive urban planning and the impact on work and health.